BlueMagicRoad/alx-system_engineering-devops/0x00-shell_basics/README.md

 This directory contains the following scripts:

+0-current_working_directory - Script prints the absolute path name of the current working directory